MikeLippincott/ultrastructural_mitochonria_morphology_analysis/README.md

-# Ultrastrucural mitochondria morphology analysis
+# Ultrastructural mitochondria morphology analysis

 This repository contains the code used to analyze the ultrastructural morphology of mitochondria in electron microscopy images from [Suga et al. 2023](https://doi.org/10.1371/journal.pbio.3002246).
 The main goal of this project is to demonstrate proof-of-concept for extracting high-content morphology measurements from electron microscopy (EM) images of mitochondria.